SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 <iframe src="https://giphy.com/embed/3o6ZsWBAql6Jga1lEA" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/southparkgifs-3o6ZsWBAql6Jga1lEA">via GIPHY</a></p>

 First is the one the majority of us experience everyday - stimulus diffusion.
 When your friend is spreading the latest gossip, or your co-worker tells you about some neat life hack they learned on instagram, or you tell your partner about something you saw in the news.
-The majority of ideas spread on this individual level, where one person packages an idea, and passes it along to the next person in an adult game of telephone.
+The majority of ideas spread on this individual level, where one person packages an idea, and passes it along to the next person in a game of telephone.

 Next up we have *hierarchical diffusion*, which is exactly what it sounds like.
 When Beyonce tells you to believe something, you believe it.
 When a doctor tells you it's healthy to drink a glass of wine every night like the French do, you believe it.
 When Donald Trump tells you to drink bleach to cure COVID, you...well - some believe it.
 We are social creatures, which means status is very important to our functioning.
 The byproduct of this is that when someone of higher status shares an idea, that idea is naturally more likely to spread because it is biased by their status.